ewa-edun/EcoBuddy_OLD/README.md

       - A trivia game with questions on recycling, waste management, and sustainability (questions genreated by ai).
       - 10 Questions, 10 point each.

--On community, add better active chalenges where users can gain points as well.

 ## 🚀 Getting Started
 1. Open your VSCode, Open a folder (create a new on eand name it anything you want sha that maybe Technovation)